 - Stereotypes: consider what group others might place you into and the stereotypes of that group.

 2. Now take your list of groups and brainstorm different problems you see in these groups.
 The problems might be caused by:

 - Rules or procedures

 - Ideas in the group

 - People in the group

 - What the group wants to do vs. what they can do

-Still can't find a topic?
-You can look through my topic list above.
+Need more help?
+You can look through my topic list below.
 Remember that if you choose something which is a persuasive topic, you will need to develop a solution to that problem.

 - From your list of possible problems, pick 3-4 that you are interested in writing on.